 - Leadership and Management Development – Coaching/Training related to company innovation/evolution (Qualifications and Accredited Courses cannot be funded).

 - Develop a Marketing Strategy to bring a new product or service to market.

 - Design and produce a new or enhanced website to help the business trade online (like for like replacement websites cannot be funded).

-The examples provided above are not an exhaustive list – projects and costs will be assessed for suitability as part of the grant application process
+The lists provided above are not exhaustive – projects and costs will be assessed for suitability as part of the grant application process

 In terms of Procurement Evidence one of the following is required:

 - Copies of proposals/quotes received from 3 different providers/suppliers for the work or equipment you intend to use the funding towards